ZinggJM/GxEPD2/README.md

 - and SPI e-paper boards from Waveshare

 ### important note :
- - these displays are for 3.3V supply and 3.3V data lines.
+- these displays are for 3.3V supply and 3.3V data lines
- - never connect data lines directly to 5V data pins.
+- never connect data lines directly to 5V Arduino data pins, use e.g. 4k7/10k resistor divider
+- series resistor only is not enough for reliable operation (back-feed effect through protection diodes)
+- do not forget to connect GND

 ### Paged Drawing, Picture Loop
  - This library uses paged drawing to limit RAM use and cope with missing single pixel update support